-2023 2022
+2024 2023

-Beginning of year 150,212 145,334
+Beginning of year 6,798 150,212

-Provision - 4,878

-Reversal (143,414) -
+Reversal - (143,414)

-End of year 6,798 150,212
+End of year 6,798 6,798

-Critical accounting estimate - Trade receivables ECL
+Critical accounting estimate - Trade receivables expected credit loss (ECL)

 The Company applies the simplified approach allowed by Philippine Financial Reporting Standards (PFRS) 9, Financial Instruments, in determining the recoverable amount of trade and other receivables based on the ECL of the portfolio of receivables, as a whole.
 In arriving at the ECL for a particular period, management considers both historical loss experience and certain macroeconomic factors of the countries of the related parties to which it renders services.